 We can attest from our personal experiences that given a modest amount of mountain runway (i.e. time), an investing snowball will absolutely grow and compound if your money was invested wisely.

 In fact, your money mountain might be so big that in about 30 years, your portfolio could help fund most of your retirement without any other income.

-This article will outline the keys to building that money mountain using a set of low-cost, diversified Exchange Traded Funds (ETFs) showing you step-by-step how that can be done.
+This article will update our thoughts related to the key to build your money mountain using a set of low-cost, diversified Exchange Traded Funds (ETFs) showing you step-by-step how that can be done.